cu12/dokku-s3rver/README.md

 # also list them
 dokku s3:bucket:list lolipop

-# and of course remove them
+# and of course destroy them
-dokku s3:bucket:remove lolipop bucket
+dokku s3:bucket:destroy lolipop bucket

 # you can also unlink a fake S3 service
 # NOTE: this will restart your app and unset related environment variables